Asindeton/CodeJam-Culture-Portal/site/worklog.md

 23-02-2020 - 5h continue fill russian information
 24-02-2020 - 5h fill english information for Data file
-25-02-2020 - 4h add English and Bolorussian language for List of authors page 25-02-2020 - 10h create Global State with React Context and useReducer Hooks
+25-02-2020 - 4h add English and Bolorussian language for List of authors page 27-02-2020 - 10h create Global State with React Context and useReducer Hooks 28-02-2020 - 10h implement site with Header, Footer and list all directors 29-02-2020 - 10h implement site with Main